Every writer has a personal connection to their work. It’s the reason many writers end up wondering, "how do you copyright your children's book?".

 Is my copyright valid in countries other than the one in which I produced the work?

 Unfortunately, there is no international copyright protection.
-Each country has its own laws related to copyright protection.
+Each country has its own unique laws.

 Do I need to include the copyright symbol “©” in my work?

 In Canada, you are not required to use the "©" symbol in your work.
 However, some jurisdictions do require it.
 The same applies to the USA.

 Here are some examples of what this might look like in your manuscript: